 Hoisting American Colors, Louisiana Cession, 1803 by Thure de Thulstrup, 1903 commission for the St. Louis World's Fair.
 This painting is now on display at the Cabildo

 Those in the United States had been watching the developments in Louisiana closely.
 As the major port at the mouth of the Mississippi River, New Orleans occupied a key strategic position.
-Whoever controlled the city controlled the river, a major water route American farmers were becoming more and more dependent on to ship their crops to markets worldwide.
+Whoever controlled the city controlled the river, a major water route American farmers were increasingly dependent on to ship their crops to markets worldwide.

-Recognizing that New Orleans falling into the wrong hands could be disastrous for American interests, President Thomas Jefferson dispatched Robert Livingston and James Monroe to Paris to negotiate the purchase of the city.
+Recognizing that New Orleans falling into the wrong hands could be disastrous for American interests, President Thomas Jefferson dispatched Robert Livingston and James Monroe to Paris to negotiate the city's purchase.

 Napoleon, however, was focused on fighting the British in Europe, had little interest in developing a North American colony, and badly needed funds to continue his military campaigns.
-His representatives stunned Livingston and Monroe by offering to sell them the whole of the Louisiana Territory, nearly a million square miles, for just $15 million, a rate of less than 3 cents per acre.
+So his representatives stunned Livingston and Monroe by offering to sell them the whole of the Louisiana Territory, nearly a million square miles, for just $15 million, a rate of fewer than 3 cents per acre.

 The Americans enthusiastically accepted the offer.
-President Jefferson was also shocked by the opportunity, and questioned the constitutionality of the purchase at first, before concluding it counted as a treaty, which the Constitution gave him the authority to negotiate with the advice and consent of the Senate.
-A vote of 24-7 in that chamber on October 20, 1803, made the deal official.
+President Jefferson was also shocked by the opportunity and questioned the constitutionality of the purchase at first before concluding it counted as a treaty, which the Constitution gave him the authority to negotiate with the advice and consent of the Senate.
+Finally, a vote of 24-7 in that chamber on October 20, 1803, made the deal official.

-The Louisiana Purchase doubled the size of the United States, welcoming into its territory not just the Mississippi and New Orleans, but also a vast stretch of land including all or parts of 15 modern states and some of the Rocky Mountains.
+The Louisiana Purchase doubled the size of the United States, welcoming into its territory the Mississippi and New Orleans and a vast stretch of land, including all or parts of 15 modern states and some of the Rocky Mountains.
 The new territory allowed the young nation to expand and control its own destiny without fear of foreign encroachment.
-The frontier that would become so vital to its national identity had been opened.
+The frontier that would become vital to its national identity had been opened.